 Patriot joins a long tradition of political prisoner literature rooted in Gulag writing of the Soviet period, now revived amid Putin’s crackdown on freedom of expression.
 This growing body of works includes memoirs like Navalny’s, exposés like Троян. ГУЛАГ нашего времени by whistleblower Sergei Savelyev, courtroom speech collections like Непоследние слова, and Питомцы, a 'prison fairytale' by theatre director Evgenia Berkovich, whose work also contributes to a new wave of women’s prison literature.

 With censorship reaching publishers and bookshops in Russia, political prisoners and other dissenting voices are finding readers through publishers-in-exile and diaspora bookshops.
 Translation also helps resist censorship and reach even wider audiences.
 Patriot was translated into eleven languages and released worldwide on the same day – a major international effort.
-Arch Tait and Stephen Dalziel, whose translation of Patriot has been shortlisted for the Pushkin House Book Prize, will reflect on their work as translators of this landmark text, while Alexander Gavrilov will talk about the evolving role of tamizdat publishing in Putin-era prison literature, and Lisa Birger will explore women prisoners’ voices.
+Arch Tait and Stephen Dalziel, whose translation of Patriot has been shortlisted for the Pushkin House Book Prize, will reflect on their work as translators of this landmark text, while Yakov Klots will talk about historical prison narratives and their publication through tamizdat, and Lisa Birger will explore women prisoners’ voices.

 You can read our interview with Arch Tait about the process and challenges of translating Patriot here.